CivicActions/accessibility/_playbook/follow-global-initiatives.md

 While we have yet to uniformly implement global accessibility standards, the European Commission strategy has started working more closely with the W3C's Web Accessibility Initiative (WAI) to implement best practices.

 [A handful of organizations are sponsoring WAI projects](https://www.w3.org/WAI/about/sponsoring/).
-The European Commission is giving substantial contributions to the [authoritative guide (the WAI-Guide)](https://ec.europa.eu/digital-single-market/en/content/wai-guide) for scalable assessments.
 This public-facing work both contributes to the practice of open government, and ensures that the tools they develop can be maintained by a broader community.

 ## Checklist